Skip to main content

 A debt fund is a type of mutual fund that primarily invests in fixed-income securities such as government or corporate bonds.
 These funds generate returns through interest income and are typically less volatile than equities.

 Open-ended debt funds do not have a lock-in period, but some may have exit loads for withdrawals before a specified period.
-However, close-ended funds such as fixed maturity plan funds have can only be redeemed at maturity.
+However, close-ended funds such as fixed maturity plan funds can only be redeemed at maturity.

 texts